Namkyeong/BGRL_Pytorch/README.md

 A PyTorch implementation of "<a href="https://arxiv.org/pdf/2102.06514.pdf">Bootstrapped Representation Learning on Graphs</a>" paper, accepted in ICLR 2021 Workshop
 <img src="img/model.PNG" width="700px"></img>

-## Evaluation options are added
-`--task:`
-You can evaluate node classification or clustering of embeddings from BGRL method
-For node classification :`--task node`
-For clustering :`--task clustering`

 ## Hyperparameters for training BGRL
 Following Options can be passed to `train.py`